 How to Bring the Dressing Together

 No fancy equipment needed here.
 You don’t need a blender or food processor.
+If your power is out in your house, you can still make this dressing!
 Just mix everything together in any good container that has a lid with a good seal.
 Even better if it is has a spout for pouring like my Lock & Lock salad dispenser you see above.
 The best advice I can give you is, taste, taste, and taste some more.
 What I think tastes perfect may not be what you think tastes perfect.
 Adjust the ingredients for your palate.
 Needs more salt, add more.
 Too much ginger, then back it off.
 Learn what you like.
 That’s the best think about homemade salad dressings, your completely in control.

 - 2 teaspoons black or white sesame seeds